neojato/T-Hawk/README.md

 * Enter your hashtag on line 7 (include "-RT" to exclude retweets from being liked and retweeted)
   * example: "#DevFest -RT"
 * From the Apps Script menu, choose "Resources" and then "Libraries"
-  * In the "Add a library" field, enter the following project key:
+  * In the "Add a library" field, enter the following project key to load the Twitter library:
     * `11dB74uW9VLpgvy1Ax3eBZ8J7as0ZrGtx4BPw7RKK-JQXyAJHBx98pY-7`
   * Click the "Add" button
   * Change the "Identifier" field to `Twitter`